Sudhanshu033/Snake-Game/README.md

 # Snake Game
-A simple classic snake game.
+A simple classic snake game written in HTML, CSS and JavaScript.
 Enjoy.